sradics/digital-garden/_notes/Team Genius.md

 From experience and research, the optimum team size is 5–7 members.
 The team size that continues to function effectively is 4–9 members.
 Teams are known to function cohesively with a size up to 12 members.” — location: [621](kindle://book?action=open&asin=B00OG8AXKO&location=621) ^ref-59547

 ---
+From experience and research, the optimum team size is 5–7 members.
+The team size that continues to function effectively is 4–9 members.
+Teams are known to function cohesively with a size up to 12 — location: [696](kindle://book?action=open&asin=B00OG8AXKO&location=696) ^ref-44894

+---
 the British Army operates at the limits of Heathfield’s numbers, with a single “fire team” composed of four soldiers, and a “section” of two fire teams—eight soldiers—commanded by a corporal. — location: [629](kindle://book?action=open&asin=B00OG8AXKO&location=629) ^ref-63765

 ---